+Project Committee Recommendation Form

-Project Committee Recommenda Name of Student Graduate Program: MS in HI Project title: Regulatory Issues Does the student's research involv ve human subjects?
-Yes or No If yes, has the Institutional Review proposal?
-Board approved the Yes or No Approval # Does the student's research involv ve animals in any way?
-Yes or No If yes, has the Animal Care Commi proposal? ttee approved the Yes or No Approval # We recommend that the following be app roved as members of the o nt named above: Project advisor Member outside of UIC Name of ins stitution or agency, etc. Academic advisor Date Dat e Program director Date Director of graduate studies
+Name of Student UIN: Graduate Program: MS in HI Project title:

+Regulatory Issues Does the student's research involve human subjects?
+Yes or No If yes, has the Institutional Review Board approved the proposal?
+Yes or No Approval # Does the student's research involve animals in any way?
+Yes or No If yes, has the Animal Care Committee approved the proposal?
+Yes or No Approval #